Tuxin1337/Open-Trivia-CLI/README.md

           \____/| .__/ \___|_| |_|    |_|_|  |_| \_/ |_|\__,_|  \_____|______|_____|
                 | |
                 |_|

+# About
-A Open Trivia game written in Python for the commandline.
+An Open Trivia game written in Python for the commandline.

+The game is powered by the [Open Trivia DB](https://opentdb.com/)